smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   Orb recoil.

 - Twister is now a 80 base power Flying move with a 30% confusion chance

-- Freezing doesn't have a 20% thaw chance.
-Instead, thawing happens at the end of the second turn.
-Because this new freeze effect is a nerf, Blizzard now has a 30% chance of inflicting freeze.

 - Drain Punch is now an 80 Base Power Poison-type move